 Caring for an ALS Patient

 According to the ALS Association, most people with ALS are diagnosed between the ages of 40 and 70, with some rare cases of people in their twenties and thirties.
-Most ALS patients live for 3 to 5 years after after diagnosis.
-However about 10% also get the chance to live for 10 years or more.
+Most ALS patients live for 3 to 5 years after diagnosis.
+However, about 10% also get the chance to live for 10 years or more.

-- Difficulty chewing, swallowing,speaking and breathing.
+- Difficulty chewing, swallowing, speaking, and breathing.

 - Tripping and falling.